Desoroxxx/JustDesoroxxx/README.md

-- 👋 Hi, I’m @JustDesoroxxx
+- 👋 Hi, I’m @JustDesoroxxx, call me Desoroxxx
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming, and all sort of things
-- 🌱 I’m currently learning Minecraft modding
+- 🌱 I’m currently learning in self improvement
-- 💞️ I’m looking to collaborate in Minecraft modding
+- 💞️ I’m looking to collaborate in everything that touch my interest
 - 📫 How to reach me, [My Willow]

 [My Willow]: https://wlo.link/@Desoroxxx